habibiyyasin/habibiyyasin/README.md

 • Hi, I'm Habibiy C. Yasin

-• I'm Currently learning at New Era University with a course of Information Technology
+• I am Habibiy C. Yasin, with a flair for coding and database management skills.
+I thrive on tackling complex problems and crafting elegant solutions.
+My journey in tech started when I took the **BS Information Technology** program.

 • Certifications: